fusonic/php-http-kernel-extensions/README.md

 #### Parameter attribute

-Finally, add the dto with the `RequestDtoArgument` to your controller action.
+Finally, add the DTO with the `RequestDtoArgument` to your controller action.
 Routing parameters are optional as well of course.

 ```php